-Post-LASIK, Post-PRK, & Post-RK patients with any eye complications often have poor, distorted vision.
-They can no longer wear standard contact lenses due to their sensitive cornea.
-Attempting to wear soft contact lenses can be extremely painful and damage the cornea.
-Eye doctors may prescribe rigid gas permeable lenses or even eyeglasses, yet these solutions only partially correct one’s vision.
-Often with a damaged cornea, patients will struggle to see unless they’re fitted with a specialty contact lens.
+Post-LASIK, Post-PRK, and Post-RK patients with eye complications tend to experience poor, distorted vision, resulting in an inability to wear standard contact lenses due to their sensitive cornea.
+In fact, attempting to wear soft contact lenses can be extremely painful and can further damage the cornea.

 Scleral lenses provide clear vision and all-day comfort to those with corneal aberrations, whether due to existing eye conditions or following corneal surgery.
 These customized hard lenses are larger in diameter than standard contact lenses and because the lenses vault over the cornea, they spread their weight over a much greater, less sensitive area.
 These specialty contacts are made of highly oxygen permeable materials and provide a soothing bath of artificial tears that hydrate the ocular surface all day long.

 Getting Fitted For Scleral Lenses

 Once you have been properly fitted for scleral lenses, you can expect to see significant improvements in clarity, color and contrast between multiple images and objects within your visual field.
 The comfort you’ll experience allows you to wear your custom-made scleral lenses all day long so that you can keep doing all the things you love.